ionify/ionify/README.md

       }
 }

-~
-/ This event ion can be in a separate file . . . /
+/ This event ion can be in a separate file.
+It.../
-& {event: "it happened!"} <= /activates an event /
+| {event: "it happened!"} <= /activates an event./
 ;
 ```